International Paediatric Brain Injury Society & North American Brain Injury Society

 Who Should Attend

-Conference attendees are comprised of rehabilitation physicians, psychiatrists, psychologists, neurosurgeons, speech pathologists, occupational therapists, physical therapists, social workers, educators, nurses, case managers, advocates, legal professionals and all others committed to improving the outcome of adults and children with traumatic and non-traumatic brain injury.
+Conference attendees are comprised of rehabilitation physicians, psychiatrists, psychologists, neurologists, neurosurgeons, speech pathologists, occupational therapists, physical therapists, social workers, educators, nurses, case managers, advocates, legal professionals and all others committed to improving the outcome of adults and children with traumatic and non-traumatic brain injury.

 The leadership of IPBIS and NABIS have assembled an outstanding group of speakers and panelists who will participate in this unique educational event.
 Additional speakers will be added as they are confirmed, so check back often!
 To see the current faculty list, click here.